| November 2008 Election Results | January 2009 Election Results |

-“Fees payable by cash or check only.”
-The town clerk is Catherine St. Pierre you can contact Cathy via e-mail
+“Fees payable by cash, check, or or credit/debit card.”
+The town clerk is Catherine Coyne.
+You can contact Cathy via e-mail

 For Renewals - Vassalboro Residents